Cycletouring the

 a

-lock, and lock the bike to something solid
+lock, and lock the bike to something solid.
+And

 - Not

-to park the bike in the streets at night
+to park the bike in the city streets at night

 - Not

-to bring your bike to large cities with a
+to bring your shiny bike to large cities with a

 population of drug addicts (walk or use trains,

-trams or busses if you can work out how the ticket
+trams or buses if you can work out how the ticket

 system works.
 Taxi's are very expensive, and